javahacks/odx-commander/README.md

 ## Getting Started

-The most important step is selecting an ODX data source by one of the following options.
+Before you can browse any data you have to select an appropriate ODX data source by one of the following options:

 1. Open a folder that contains the PDX file in VS Code and select _**Set or Update ODX Index**_ in the context menu of the selected PDX file.